 - Meaningful Name: "Be Natural".
 Also serves as a Double Entendre, as she's the embodiment of the B♮ musical note.

 - Mundane Made Awesome: Probably the only place you'll ever see high-schoolers marvelling over new band instruments.
 "Wow!"Fred: (turning down a date with a cute girl) Not me, Jeannie!
 Band practice!
 I wouldn't miss it for anything!
-I'm bucking for first clarinet chair!note
+I'm bucking for first clarinet chair!

 - Product Placement: It is a promotional short, and won't let you forget that for one second.